Youth Justice & Children's Rights

 Employment after the Course

-You will have gained the skills necessary to locate and evaluate policy, research and practice on youth justice related issues, and to undertake your own research in this area.
-This will position you for working in organisations that: advocate for the rights and needs of children in conflict with the law; that formulate policy; that undertake research.
+You will have gained the skills necessary to locate and evaluate policy, research and practice on youth justice related issues.
+This will position you for working in organisations that: advocate for the rights and needs of children in conflict with the law and that formulate policy.

 You will also have a more holistic understanding of the lives of children in conflict with the law, placing you in a perfect position to work with and for these children, and for organisation that support them (e.g. NGOs/ voluntary organisations, statutory sector bodies, government departments).

-You may follow in the footsteps of some of our recent graduates who work in young offenders centres in the Republic of Ireland, support young people transitioning from care in Scotland, mentor young people in conflict with the law in Northern Ireland, facilitate restorative justice in Mumbai or have extended their studies through doctoral study.
+You may follow in the footsteps of some of our recent graduates who work in detention centres for children/young people in the Republic of Ireland and UK, support young people transitioning from care in Scotland, mentor young people in conflict with the law in Northern Ireland, facilitate restorative justice in Mumbai or have extended their studies through doctoral study.

 More details